-Part I Supplement to Federal Historic Rehabilitation Tax Credit 1 Enter adjusted basis in the building on the first day of the rehabilitation period 1 2a Check the box to indicate the election chosen (Note: You must claim the credit at the same time as for federal purposes): 2b ☐ This credit is claimed based on when the rehabilitation work was completed. ☐ This credit is claimed based on when the expenditures are paid.
-Enter the total qualifying expenditures incurred on the project to date: Enter the qualified rehabilitation expenditures on which the credit is computed for the current taxable year 2b 3 Enter 5% of amount on line 2b 3 4 Enter historic rehabilitation credit passed through from other entities 4 5 Add lines 3 and 4.
-This is your 2009 credit 5 6 Carryover of unused supplement to the federal historic rehabilitation tax credit 6 7 Add lines 5 and 6.
-This is the available supplement to the federal historic rehabilitation tax credit \dots 7 Part II State Historic Rehabilitation Credit - Individuals Only 8a Check the box to indicate the election chosen: ☐ This credit is claimed based on when the rehabilitation work was completed. ☐ This credit is claimed based on when the costs are paid.
-Enter the total qualifying costs incurred on the project to date: 8b Enter the qualified preservation costs on which the credit is computed for the current taxable year \dots 8b 9 Enter 25% of amount on line 8b, but not more than \$10,000 (\$5,000 if married filing a separate return) 9 10 Carryover of unused state historic rehabilitation credit 10 11 Add lines 9 and 10.
+Part I Supplement to Federal Historic Rehabilitation Tax Credit 1 Enter adjusted basis in the building on the first day of the rehabilitation period 1 2a Check the box to indicate the election chosen (Note: You must claim the credit at the same time as for federal purposes): ☐ This credit is claimed based on when the rehabilitation work was completed. ☐ This credit is claimed based on when the expenditures are paid.
+Enter the total qualifying expenditures incurred on the project to date: 2b Enter the qualified rehabilitation expenditures on which the credit is computed for the current taxable year 2b 3 Enter 5% of amount on line 2b 4 Enter historic rehabilitation credit passed through from other entities 4 5 Add lines 3 and 4.
+This is your 2011 credit 5 5a Fiduciaries - enter the amount of credit allocated to beneficiaries 5a 5b Fiduciaries - subtract line 5a from line 5 5b 6 Carryover of unused supplement to the federal historic rehabilitation tax credit.
+6 7 Add lines 5 and 6 (lines 5b and 6 if fiduciary).
+This is the available supplement to the federal historic rehabilitation tax credit 7 Part II State Historic Rehabilitation Credit - Individuals Only 8a Check the box to indicate the election chosen: ☐ This credit is claimed based on when the rehabilitation work was completed. ☐ This credit is claimed based on when the costs are paid.
+Enter the total qualifying costs incurred on the project to date: 8b Enter the qualified preservation costs on which the credit is computed for the current taxable year 8b 9 Enter 25% of amount on line 8b, but not more than \$10,000 (\$5,000 if married filing a separate return) 9 10 Carryover of unused state historic rehabilitation credit.
+10 11 Add lines 9 and 10.
 This is the available state historic rehabilitation credit 11

+Instructions for 2011

-Instructions for Schedule HR
+Schedule HR